ToshioCP/Gtk4-tutorial/gfm/sec27.md

 ## Combination of TfeTextView and GtkDrawingArea objects

 Turtle uses TfeTextView and GtkDrawingArea.
-It is similar to `color` program in the previous section.

 1. A user inputs/reads a turtle program into the buffer in the TfeTextView instance.
 2. The user clicks on the "Run" button.